Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Without trying to be too preachy, the themes of my books include bullying, racism, leadership, teamwork, and supporting others around you.
 The stories often have a sporting backdrop to engage normally reluctant readers.

 Having a sold out season with ‘The Man With a Golden Run’ at the Melbourne International Comedy Festival.
 It was an autobiographical ‘reality’ show about my attempt to run the Melbourne Marathon – lapsing into a coma at the 39 km mark made the story a lot more entertaining!
 I am still very proud of the first TV show I ever wrote for – ‘The Big Bite’ (2002) that won a number of awards.
 It was especially pleasing as we were all unknown writers and performers and Channel 7 took a big risk on us.
 The show unearthed Chris Lilley, Kate McCartney and most importantly my business partner Jo Gill.

-I have been lucky enough to be paired with champion sports stars when writing most of my books.
+I have been lucky enough to be paired with champion sports stars when writing a number of my books.
 Eloise Southby (Anna Flowers), Cyril Rioli (Fox Swift series) and Trent ‘Maxi’ Maxwell (Maxi the Lifeguard series) are extremely gifted athletes but they also work and train incredibly hard to be successful.
 It was great to collaborate on Fox Swift with Jo Gill who did all the illustrations.
 As the world’s least talented artist, I am always in awe of how illustrators can bring the pages of a book to life.
 And along with Jo, I have had the opportunity to work with the brilliant James Hart (Ball Stars), Peter Baldwin (Maxi the Lifeguard) and Cherie Dignam (The Pen series).